Prefer to talk?

 An e-commerce website

 Setting up an e-commerce website is now quicker and easier than it has ever been, with templates out there to make your own.
-This can make it easier than ever to get a business off the ground.
+This can make it easier than ever to launch a business.

 One upside of an e-commerce website is that, depending on what you sell, there may be no need to rent an office space, and you can run it all from home.
 But don't feel as though it's too easy, you'll still need to do your homework regarding what you'll sell and who you'll sell it to and stay on top of relevant legislation (such as the Distance Selling Regulations).
 Knowing your target market can make it easier to sell to them, try to find out their needs, likes and dislikes and then build a plan to target them.